 In addition to passengers on commercial carriers, small aircraft passengers may also be awarded monetary relief from injuries sustained on an airplane.
 Although a private carrier is not held to the same high standard of care as a large airline, the private carrier still has a duty to exercise caution.
 Even guests on a private aircraft can recover from the owner or pilot of an aircraft under certain circumstances.

 Because air travel is so common these days, it's important for individuals to know what to do in case they are injured on a flight.
 Any legal claim involving aviation requires a detailed understanding of aircraft function and safety, FAA rules and regulations, and specific rules related to aviation litigation.
-If you have suffered injury due to an in-flight aviation injury, it's in your best interests to have your claim evaluated for free by an experienced attorney.
+If you have suffered injury due to an in-flight aviation injury, it's in your best interests to have an attorney provide a free initial claim evaluation.